LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 Try to avoid lengthy hierarchies.
-Composition is often a better choice over inheritance for defining new objects (Logtalk supports component-based programming through the use of categories).
+Composition is often a better choice over inheritance for defining new objects (Logtalk supports component-based programming through the use of :ref:`categories <categories_categories>`).
 In addition, prototype-based hierarchies are semantically simpler than class-based hierarchies.

 Dynamic predicates or dynamic entities are sometimes needed, but we should always try to minimize the use of non-logical features such as